RutenkolkC/corona_hhu/www.corona.hhu.de/en/covid-19-suspected-and-confirmed-cases-hygiene-policy.html.md

 ## Main points in brief on COVID-19 and on handling suspected and confirmed
 cases

-  * Close contacts are those with whom you had face-to-face contact for at least 15 minutes or those who had direct contact with secretions or bodily fluids of a confirmed case of COVID-19.
+  * Close contacts are those who have had face-to-face contact for at least 15 minutes cumulatively with a person ill with COVID-19 or those who had direct contact with secretions or bodily fluids of a confirmed case of COVID-19.
+The definition of ‘close contact’ may also apply if a person was very likely exposed to a high concentration of aerosols in a room (e.g. at parties, when singing together or doing sports inside in rooms without adequate ventilation).
-  * Such close contacts must follow the [ instructions of this page](covid-19-suspected-and-confirmed-cases-hygiene-policy/covid-19-sitemap/corona-19-inhalte/what-should-i-do-if-i-had-contact-with-an-infected-person-or-a-person-who-is-suspected-to-have-contracted-covid-19/what-should.html).
+  * Such close contacts must follow the instructions on this site [ instructions of this page.](covid-19-suspected-and-confirmed-cases-hygiene-policy/covid-19-sitemap/corona-19-inhalte/what-should-i-do-if-i-had-contact-with-an-infected-person-or-a-person-who-is-suspected-to-have-contracted-covid-19/what-should.html)

-  * Last updated: 06 October 2020: What do I do when I had contact with a person (suspected to be) infected with COVID-19?
-29 September 2020: As a supervisor, how do I proceed when one of my employees reports an infection/suspected infection?
+Last updated: 30 October 2020: Coronavirus / SARS-Cov-2 / COVID-19; How do you
+recognise the disease?
+How can we protect ourselves?; What should I do if I feel ill?; important telephone numbers and contact addresses; hygiene policy / hygiene measures at HHU.

 ## COVID-19